-Most members of the Governing Body belong to at least one committee and this is where the detailed work of the Governing Body is carried out.
-In addition, we have the Headteacher's Performance Management Panel and a Chairs Group, consisting of the Chair of Governors, the Headteacher and the Chair of each committee.
-For more detailed information about each committee, please see the Terms of Reference in the Appendices.
+Most members of the Governing Body belong to at least one sub-committee and this is where the detailed work of the Governing Body is carried out.
+In addition, we have the Headteacher's Performance Management Panel, as well as ad-hoc committees that convene to respond to specific escalations, disciplinary matters or appeals where necessary.
+For more detailed information relating to each formal committee, please see the separate Terms of Reference documents.
+There is also a Chairs Group, consisting of the Chair of Governors, Vice-Chair of Governors and the Chair and Vice-Chair of each committee, along with working groups that are assembled on an 'as-and-when' basis to address bespoke projects and other initiatives.